 Poor security cameras are of no help when someone commits a crime.
 Investing in professional security systems and hiring security guards is something you can't afford to not do.
 Security guards perform services that technology can't such as keeping residents calm during an emergency.
 A security guard is also a reassuring sign that the association board and management take resident safety seriously.
-Their simple presence allows for peace-of-mind for everyone.
+Their simple presence allows for peace of mind for everyone.

 Investing in quality security equipment and in security guards sends a message to criminals that the building is off limits.
-If someone does try to gain access to the property, a security guard can act quickly to remove them from the property or to call law enforcement.
+If someone does try to gain access to the property, a security guard can act quickly to remove them from the property or call law enforcement.

 About Grand Manors